hilbix/tino/rants/baby.md

 Why Baby?
 This is due to following observations:

-> This is missing some links yet, sorry, no time.
+> Following is missing some links.
+Sorry, no time.

 ## I refuse to accept Copyright on babies.